diodz/chile-middle-income-trap/README.md

-# chile-middle-income-trap
+# Another case of the middle-income trap.
+Chile, 1900-1939

  Source code for article to be published in Revista de Historia Económica:

- **Another case of the middle-income trap.
-Chile, 1900-1939**

  Correct citation to be updated when published.

  For the moment cite as:

 **Authors: Cristián Larroulet, Juan Pablo Couyoumdjian, Diego A. Díaz**

+## Instructions

 See first **main_markdown.Rmd** or **main_markdown.pdf** to produce figures 1 to 3 and instructions for figures 4 and 5.